The Necessity of the Double Dependent Wife

 Photo: ©South_agency from Getty Images Signature via Canva.com

 What is the consistent spiritual direction of your home?
-And who is leading the family in that direction?
-Who is following?
-There is only one right answer to these questions: the Lord is the one leading, and everyone else is following.
+Who is leading the family in that direction?
+Who is following the leader of your home?
+There is only one correct answer to these questions: the Lord must be leading the family, and everyone else should be following Him according to the Bible’s hierarchy for the home.
+If the home is set up in any other order, there will be dysfunction.
+No exceptions.

 You may want to read: